 Distributor key

 Distributor key:

 Networking

 Front-end network gateway IP addresses

 IPv4 gateway IP address:

 Primary IPv6 gateway IP address:

 Primary IPv6 gateway IP address:

 Back-end network multicast IP address

 Multicast IP address:

 DNS

 Enable DNS: ☐ Yes ☐ No

 Domain name of the HCP system:

 If DNS enabled, list all IPv4 and IPv6 addresses that HCP needs to use to forward DNS requests to each corporate DNS server:

+·

 Time

-Time source: □ Internal □ External

 Ar ray serial number Controller 0 Controller 1

 If spindown volumes, array serial numbers and controller IP addresses:

 If external, spindown volumes: ☐ Yes ☐ No

 If external, index volumes: ☐ Yes ☐ No

+2. 2.222 22.
+13.37 3.133513 1

 If blade servers, chassis IP addresses:

-If external, blade servers: □ Yes □ No
+If external, blade servers: ☐ Yes ☐ No

 If external, shared storage: □ Yes □ No

 Storage configuration settings Type of storage used: □ Internal □ External

 Internal Configuration Se ettings

 Time compliance mode: [☐ Yes ☐ No

 Time zone:

-IPv6 addresses that HCP needs to use to communicate with the server:
+If external, for each time server, either the hostname or the list of IPv4 and IPv6 addresses that HCP needs to use to communicate with the server:

-If external, for each time server, either the hostname or the list of IPv4 and
+If external, for each time convergither the hectname or the list of IDv4 and